 Next, peel and slice the apples into medium-sized slices, placing them in a large mixing bowl.
 Once all the apples are peeled and sliced, add the cinnamon, nutmeg, cloves, and vanilla.

-Combine the oats, coconut sugar, maple syrup, oat flour, almond flour, coconut oil, and salt, and stir until it’s well combined.
+Step 3: Now it’s time to make the topping!
+Add the oats, coconut sugar, maple syrup, oat flour, almond flour, coconut oil, and salt to a bowl and stir until it’s well combined.

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome